Labels#

 Making a label searchable enables full text search of the label values.

-For example, if an item has the value “United States of America” in a searchable label, the item would be returned by a search for “America”, even if the term America is not present in the body of the item.
+For example, if an item has the United States of America value in a searchable label, the item would be returned by a search for America, even if the term America is not present in the body of the Squirro item.

 Typeahead#

-NOTE: Currently typeahead is only supported for string labels.
+Currently typeahead is only supported for string labels.
+Enabling typeahead requires that the label is also searchable.

 Analyzed#

-A label that is not analyzed
+A label that is not analyzed:

-• can be used for a match
+• can be used for a match.

-• can be used for aggregations
+• can be used for aggregations.

-• can not be used for sorting
+• can not be used for sorting.

-• can be used for keyword count
+• can be used for keyword count.

 Label Value Formatting#

-• It is possible to format the values of numerical and date labels to be displayed in the dashboard widgets.
+It is possible to format the values of numerical and date labels to be displayed in the dashboard widgets.
+To do so, one can define the label formatting screen in the Labels management section of Squirro.

 Numerical Label formatting (int, float)#